Updated on February 21st, 2023 by Samuel Smith

-We created a list of 50 monthly dividend stocks (along with important financial metrics such as dividend yields and payout ratios).
+We created a list of all monthly dividend stocks (along with important financial metrics such as dividend yields and payout ratios).
 You can download the spreadsheet by clicking on the link below:

 Apple Hospitality is a company that owns one of the largest and most diverse portfolios of upscale, rooms-focused hotels in the United States.
 Apple Hospitality’s portfolio consists of 219 hotels with more than 28,700 guest rooms located in 86 markets throughout 36 states.
 Concentrated with industry-leading brands, the company’s portfolio consists of 94 Marriott-branded hotels, 119 Hilton-branded hotels, 4 Hyatt-branded hotels, and two independent hotels.

 Source: Investor Presentation

 On February 21, 2023, the company reported fourth-quarter and full-year results for the Fiscal Year (FY)2022.
 In the fourth quarter and full year of 2022, the Company’s portfolio demonstrated an increase in RevPAR of around 7% and 3%, respectively, compared to the same periods in 2019.
 ADR growth for the same periods was approximately 12% and 9%, respectively.
 However, occupancy decreased by approximately 4% and 6% in the fourth quarter and full year of 2022 compared to 2019, respectively.
 Despite this, the Company’s portfolio exceeded industry averages for occupancy and RevPAR in the fourth quarter of 2022 and occupancy, ADR, and RevPAR for the full year of 2022, according to STR reports.